BUY TWO OR MORE GUIDES - UP TO 20% OFF

 The story goes that this building was designed by Mary Colter.
 In fact, it was probably designed by someone else and decorated by Colter.

 The Hermits Rest arch is a popular photo op.
-Walk inside the building for a snack shop, gift shop, and to see the impressive fireplace and decorations.
+Walk inside the building for a snack shop, and gift shop, and to see the impressive fireplace and decorations.

 Hermit Trail